gbif/la-website/README.md

       Reuben Roberts, National Biodiversity Network, United Kingdom Kourouma Koura, GBIF Benin, Benin
       ```
-3. This file will be divided in two parts : the front matter, and the body.
+3. This file will be divided in 2 parts : the front matter, and the body.
     - Inside the front matter, you will find all the variables needed for the document, but also for the _events.markdown_ page.
 Each field follow this format: **field_name: field_description**.
 The following fields are mandatory, but you can add other fields if needed after "status".

             ---